mehrotrasan16/zeitgeist-/README.md

 # zeitgeist-
-A final year B.Tech Project by myself and project partner Rutuja Shingade.
+A final year B.Tech Project by me.
 Attempts to replicate in part the functioning of the Zeitgeist plugin for Linux(Ubuntu and Mint)

 Wiki Page(One of the two either this or that will be regularly updated)